lincolnvirus/lincolnvirus.github.io/_projects/forex/real_signals.markdown

 These signals are provided by <a href="https://www.mql5.com/en/users/johnmacknamara" target="_blank"><span style="background-color:#4a76b8; color:white; padding:3px; border-radius: 3px">Raphael Minato</span></a> from Brazil in the MQL5 forum.

-**R Factor GBPAUD Aggressive**: Short Scalping strategy based on GBPAUD pair behaviour.
-Trades aggressively during defined hours of the day aiming an overall positive return on long term.
-High Risk but rewarding for those who like this trading style.
-Widget will be available later.
-<a href="https://www.mql5.com/en/signals/477486" target="_blank"><span style="background-color:#4a76b8; color:white; padding:3px; border-radius: 3px">Subscribe</span></a>

-**R Factor GBPCAD Aggressive**: Short Scalping strategy based on GBPCAD pair behaviour.
-Trades aggressively during defined hours of the day aiming an overall positive return on long term.
-High Risk but rewarding for those who like this trading style.
-Widget will be available later.
-<a href="https://www.mql5.com/en/signals/450778" target="_blank"><span style="background-color:#4a76b8; color:white; padding:3px; border-radius: 3px">Subscribe</span></a>

-**R Factor USDCHF High Risk**: Short Scalping strategy based on USDCHF pair behaviour.
-Trades aggressively during defined hours of the day aiming an overall positive return on long term.
-High Risk but rewarding for those who like this trading style.
-Widget will be available later.
-<a href="https://www.mql5.com/en/signals/530561" target="_blank"><span style="background-color:#4a76b8; color:white; padding:3px; border-radius: 3px">Subscribe</span></a>

 **RFactor EURGBP High Risk**: Specially designed system to trade EURGBP pair on asian session.
 Tested for 16 years in multiple timeframes using WFA principles.
 Higher Risk but also very rewarding.
 <iframe frameborder="0" width="220" height="140" src="https://www.mql5.com/en/signals/widget/signal/3ps8"></iframe>